SEMT Pielstick: History

 The aim of the new company was to develop new engines in France that could be licensed internationally.
 In 1948, the first licenses were supplied to licensed engine building companies worldwide.

 In 1951, after its relocation at La Courneuve, the Société Générale de Constructions Mécaniques was equipped with the first test beds.
 The equipment, which enabled the company to speed up the development of a new range of engines, was later transferred to Saint-Denis and thesubsequently to Saint-Nazaire.

 In 1976, Alsthom-Atlantique was the flagship of French industry.
 The conglomerate became the majority, which also owns the Saint-Nazaire mechanical facility and a factory at Jouet-sur-l’Aubois, was renamed S.E.M.T.
 Pielstick after the company's founder, Gustav Pielstick.

 In 2006, MAN purchased the shares belonging to MTU to become the sole shareholder of SEMT.
 Then, in 2010, the diesel engine and turbo machinery activities were merged.
 The S.E.M.T. branding remains, and is protected, but no longer appears as a company name.

 Licensees

-SEMT has eight licensees that produce their engines:
+SEMT licensees that produce their engines: